rolldown/rolldown/CONTRIBUTING.md

 ### Branch organization

 Submit all pull requests directly to the `main` branch.
-We only use separate branches for upcoming releases / breaking changes, otherwise, everything points to master.
+We only use separate branches for upcoming releases / breaking changes, otherwise, everything points to main.

 Code that lands in main must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
 We should be able to release a new minor version from the tip of main at any time.

-> Developers use (or may use) [Graphite](https://graphite.dev/) for better branch management.

 ### Reporting a bug